ahn-nath/Web-Scraper-Python/README.md

 # Python Web Scraper

  It is a simple web scraper that will return the content of a news article when given a specific URL.
-For demo purposes is using one specific news website.
+For demo purposes, it is using one specific news website.
 Given a specific article URL from the website of your choice, it can return the title and content of the article to the user.

 ### Tech